 According to a 2018 United Nations study, over 55% of the world's population lives in urban areas, a proportion that is expected to increase to 68% by 2050.
 As a result, for many of us, the disconnection from Nature is rather "natural."
 Hectic life in large cities makes it difficult for us to remember that we are more than individuals moving through traffic and buildings.

-Your heart knows the message: We need to reconnect with Nature and re-establish the experience of oneness that has been lost, causing not only spiritual alienation but also the artificial separation from the ecosystem.
-It has been found related not only to spiritual alienation but is the root cause for many unsustainability behaviors.
+You know it well: We need to re-connect with Nature and re-establish the experience of oneness that has been lost, causing not only spiritual alienation but also the artificial separation from the ecosystem.
+It has been found related not only to spiritual alienation, but is the root cause for many unsustainability behaviors.

 When we understand something, we start caring for it.
 Understanding that we are one with Nature is a sensorial, intuitive experience.
-It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known but had forgotten.
+It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known, but had forgotten.
+Understanding that we are one with Nature, a species within species, is a powerful spiritual experience that can shape behaviors leading to a more harmonious relationship with each other and all beings.